A pair of researchers discovered

 Researchers Alexander Sokolov and Dorothee Ehrich discovered the first 15 of these bulges last summer.
 When Sokolov and Ehrich punctured one of the spots, the air that escaped contained 200 times more methane and 20 times more carbon dioxide than the surrounding air.

-Scientists accurately predicted back then that more bubbles would be found due to 2016's record-hot temperatures.
+Scientists accurately predicted back then that more bubbles would be found due to

 The Ural branch of the Russian Academy of Science confirmed with The Siberian Times that thawing permafrost is a suspected explanation for the gas bubbles.